Enforced disappearances in Belarus: Viktar Hanchar and Anatol Krasouski

 During the 1994 elections, Viktar Hanchar was on Lukashenko's team.
 However, shortly after President Lukashenko began implementing a policy that was not at all what he had promised, Hanchar joined the opposition.
 He actively opposed the President during the November 1996 referendum and refused to recognize the results of the 1996 referendum.
 As a result, he lost the post of Chairman of the Central Election Committee (CEC).
 He became the head of the alternative CEC during the 1999 alternative presidential elections.

 On 16 September 1999, Viktar Hanchar, together with his friend, businessman Anatol Krasouski, disappeared without a trace in Minsk.
 A while later, at the alleged place of the abduction on Fabrychnaya Street, shards of car glass and the blood of the abductees were found.
 According to Hanchar's colleague, Vasil Shlyndzikau, the “trigger” for Hanchar's disappearance was the intention to hold an enlarged meeting of the previously dispersed 13th Supreme Council with the participation of independent trade unions and opposition activists in three days on 19 September.
 At this meeting, they were going to make a decision on the national campaign to remove Lukashenko from power on the basis of collected evidence of the President's violations of the laws of the Republic of Belarus.

 Yury Zakharanka

 During the 1994 elections, Yury Zacharanka was on Alexander Lukashenko's team.
 After Lukashenko's victory, he became the Minister of Internal Affairs of the Republic of Belarus as well as a Major General of the Internal Service.
 However, by 1996, he was removed from his post as minister and demoted to a colonel.
 In 1998, he joined the opposition.
 He disappeared on 7 May 1999.
 According to the official version of events, in the area of Zhukovsky Street in Minsk that evening, Zakharanka was violently abducted by unidentified persons and taken away in a car in an unknown direction.
 Only on 17 September 1999 was a criminal case on the disappearance of the ex-Minister of Internal Affairs opened on the grounds of a crime committed under Article 101 of the Criminal Code of the Republic of Belarus (“Intentional Murder”).
 According to a former GRU colonel, Uladzimir Baradach, Zakharanka was abducted by people answering to the President of Belarus, Alexander Lukashenko.
 According to the colonel, Zakharanka was severely tortured, beaten and drugged with psychotropic substances.
-The general was forced to confess that he had been preparing a coup d'etat.
+The general was forced to confess that he had been preparing a coup d'état.
 Realizing that in court Zakharanka would not confirm his testimony, he was shot.
 Baradach said that he had managed to get on the trail of the crime.
 He met with the head of the crematorium of the Northern Cemetery, who, by order of people from the special services, illegally burned Zakharanka's body.
-Later, the head of the crematorium was beaten, doused with gasoline and burnt].
+Later, the head of the crematorium was beaten, doused with gasoline and burnt.